atkison/CyberSecurityClub/Beginner/README.md

 ## Youtube
 You won't find a better place full of videos to get you started than youtube.
-So many different channels with great content and individuals that wan't to educate others and teach people the essentials of cyber security.
+So many different channels with great content and individuals that wan't to educate others and teach people the important aspects of the cyber security world.
 The following are links to youtube videos that are worth checking out!

 ### What is Cyber Securtiy?
 "Cybersecurity is the practice of protecting systems, networks, and programs from digital attacks.
 These